Where to see snowdrops in Kent: 10 pretty gardens to visit

 The dreamy gardens at early 18th century Goodnestone Park include the fairytale Walled Garden; the Woodland Garden, which boasts swathes of flowers interspersed with trees; and terraced lawns that provide breathtaking views of the surrounding countryside.

 Walk in the footsteps of Jane Austen, a frequent visitor to Goodnestone, through the snowdrops that spring up on the estate during February.
-Afterwards, head to the tearooms for a cream tea.
+Afterwards, enjoy tea and homemade cake.

 Church Lane, Sittingbourne